 - Shortages and understaffing

-Elderly citizens are in greater danger because they may have mental or physical ailments.
-These issues can make it harder for them to speak up.
-For example, a resident with dementia may not be able to tell you if a resident has hurt them.
+Elderly citizens may be at higher risk of abuse if they have mental or physical ailments that make it harder for them to speak up.
+For example, a resident with dementia may not be able to tell you if another resident has hurt them.